PFL Lyon: Nemkov vs. Ferreira

-PFL Champions Series 4: Nemkov vs. Ferreira (also known as PFL Europe Finals: Lyon 2025) is an upcoming mixed martial arts event produced by the Professional Fighters League that will take place on December 13, 2025, at LDLC Arena in Décines-Charpieu, France.
+PFL Lyon: Nemkov vs. Ferreira (also known as PFL Europe Finals: Lyon 2025) was a mixed martial arts event produced by the Professional Fighters League that took place on December 13, 2025, at LDLC Arena in Décines-Charpieu, France.

 Background

-The event will mark the promotion's second visit to Décines-Charpieu in the Metropolis of Lyon and first since PFL Europe 4 (2024) in December 2024.
+The event marked the promotion's second visit to Décines-Charpieu in the Metropolis of Lyon and first since PFL Europe 4 (2024) in December 2024.

-The event is scheduled to be headline by an inaugural PFL Heavyweight World Championship bout between former Bellator Light Heavyweight World Champion Vadim Nemkov and 2023 PFL Heavyweight Tournament winner Renan Ferreira.
+The event was headlined by an inaugural PFL Heavyweight Championship bout between former Bellator Light Heavyweight World Champion Vadim Nemkov and 2023 PFL Heavyweight Tournament winner Renan Ferreira.

-In addition, an inaugural PFL Women's Featherweight World Championship bout between former Strikeforce, Invicta FC, UFC and Bellator Women's Featherweight World Champion Cris Cyborg and Sara Collins is scheduled to serve as the co-main event.
+In addition, a PFL Women's Featherweight Championship bout between former Strikeforce, Invicta FC, UFC and Bellator Women's Featherweight World Champion Cris Cyborg and Sara Collins served as the co-main event.

-The event will also include the finals of 2025 PFL Europe Tournament in a lightweight and bantamweight divisions.
+The event also included the finals of 2025 PFL Europe Tournament in a lightweight and bantamweight divisions.